My Model K

 Advertisements and Articles

-A Monroe machine typically a keyboard that has 8 columns of keys.
+A Monroe machine typically has a keyboard that has 8 columns of keys.
 Each column has 10 keys, numbered from 0 to 9.
 When you press a key to select a digit, the key stays pushed in.
 If you push a second key in the same column, the first key pops back up so that you can only select (at most) one digit in a column.
 After entering a number in this way, you can turn the hand crank on the right of the machine.
 Turning the crank clockwise once adds the selected number to the register, and turning it the other way subtracts it.
 On an electrically driven model you have to press the Plus (+) button or the Minus (-) button to activate the motor instead of turning a crank.

 The register, typically 16 digits long, is located in a carriage at the back of the machine, like a standard typewriter.
 The carriage can be moved along a digit to the left or right by turning a handle at the front of the machine.
 This allows you to add 10 times the selected number to the register with each turn of the hand crank, and by shifting the carriage again you can add 100 times the selected number, and so on.
-In this way it becomes easy to do multiplications.
+In this way it becomes easy to do large multiplications.
 For example, to multiply the number you entered by 123, you would make sure that Repeat was pressed down, and then turn the crank three times, shift the carriage to the right, turn the crank twice, shift the carriage again, and turn the crank once more.

 It should be noted that the register does not have a carry mechanism inside the carriage.
 Carries are handled by rotary mechanism in the body of the machine that drives the register.
-This means that if the carriage is shifted to the left and sticks out, the digits of the register in that part of the carriage will not be updated by a turn of the hand crank, and only the digits aligned with the keyboard will update together with one or two further digits on the left.
+This means that if the carriage is shifted to the left and sticks out, the digits of the register in that part of the carriage will not be updated by a turn of the hand crank, and only the digits aligned with the keyboard will update together with two or three further digits on the left.
 In practice this rarely becomes a problem.

 The carriage also has a second smaller register which acts as a counter.
 Every time you turn the crank to add a number, the counter increments the digit that is lined up with the right column of the keyboard.
 If you subtract a number, the digit will be decremented.
 The digits shown can be the values 0 to 9 displayed in black, but when a digit gets decremented below zero, it will show as a red digit 1 to 9 to represent -1 to -9.
 In a multiplication, the counter keeps track of what number you have multiplied the selected number by so far, and similarly in a division it shows the number of times you have subtracted so far.
 Note however that the counter does not perform any carries, so if you turn the crank more than 9 times without moving the carriage, the counter's digit will roll over from +9 to -9 or vice versa without adjusting the next digit in the counter.